ncbray/wassembler/README.md

 * Hand writing large amounts of textual WASM.
 * Inline assembly.
 Textual WASM can be compiled and linked into a C program, instead.

-### Design Questions

-* Goto / CFG support.
-High-level?
-Low-level?
-* Low-level support for i8 and i16?
-  * What's the overall size and performance cost of emulating i8 operations in terms of i32?
-* Unsigned types?
-  * Textual representations for signed vs. unsigned div/mod/shift/compare?
-  * Signed vs. unsigned matters when calling into JS.
-Pass all values as signed, require JS to convert to unsigned?
-  * LLVM elides signed / unsigned from the type system, recovering it would be annoying.

 ### Compiler Pipeline

 parse => semantic pass => desugar => backend